 EARLY CAREER

-He was a Managing Director at JP Morgan, where he was concurrently the Chief Representative for China.
+Earlier in his career, he was a Managing Director at J.P.
+Morgan, serving concurrently as the firm’s Chief Representative for China.

-He was an Assistant Professor at the Wharton School and worked at the World Bank as a member of its Young Professionals Program.
+Shan also began his professional journey in academia as an Assistant Professor at the Wharton School of the University of Pennsylvania and worked at the World Bank as part of its Young Professionals Program.

-Shan has published commentaries in the likes of The New York Times, the Wall Street Journal, the Financial Times and Foreign Affairs.
+A respected voice in global finance and economic policy, Shan has written commentary for The New York Times, The Wall Street Journal, The Financial Times, and Foreign Affairs.